RucksP/CSE110L1/README.md

 ## About Myself

 I am a Mathematics-Computer Science student at UCSD who is interested in working as a software engineer once I graduate.

+My github can be found [here](https://github.com/RucksP)

 ## My favorite block of code